 If you are a Health Care Practitioner local to Upwey Psychology and motivated to work collaboratively, please forward your contact details, area of health care practice and any additional information that supports understanding of your work.
-We want to hear from you would like to promote your work through our monthly Newsletter and Blog.
+We want to hear from you would like to promote your work through our practitioner and referral network.

 I think my client needs to see you.
 How do I make a referral?

 We want to assist people resolve symptoms of trauma.
 This can, sometimes, show up in couple relationships where there is conflict happening that just does not seem to resolve.
 Having said that, not everyone is ready for treatment.
 We want to empower the people we work with and so we encourage providing information and our contact details, such as our website, to clients but we ask that the person seeking treatment be the one to make contact themselves.
 This is an important step on the road to recovery.

 How will I know if my client is ready for psychological treatment?

 People with trauma symptoms, including memories and painful moods, have developed many coping skills that often are centered around avoiding discussing or thinking about their symptoms.
 We know from time to time, these strategies of avoiding – break down and there is a small window of opportunity to speak to your client about the possibility of treatment and improvement.

 We suggest using the STAGES OF CHANGE to help identify whether or not clients are ready to try treatment.
 Offering psychological treatment at the right time has a big impact on the success of treatment.